-$\langle \# \rangle$ : Distributes outside air through the windshield defroster vents.
+: Distributes outside air through the windshield defroster vents.
 The air conditioner will automatically turn on to dehumidify the air.

-2. Fan speed adjustment: Controls the volume of air circulated in the vehicle.

-3. Rear Defrost (if equipped): Refer to Rear Defrost.

-4. Recirculated air: Press to toggle between outside air and recirculated air.
+- 2. Fan speed adjustment: Controls the volume of air circulated in the vehicle. - 3.
+Rear Defrost (if equipped): Refer to Rear Defrost. - 4.
+Recirculated air: Press to toggle between outside air and recirculated air.
 Use with A/C for the most fast and efficient cooling of the vehicle.
 May help reduce undesirable odors from entering the vehicle.
-Recirculated air will not function in $\langle \mathfrak{A} \rangle$ or any position in between $\langle \mathfrak{A} \rangle$ and $\mathfrak{B}$ instrument panel vents only.
+Recirculated air will not function in why or any position in between who and who are

-5. A/C: Uses outside air to cool the vehicle.
-Air flows from the

-6. Temperature selection: Controls the temperature of the airflow in the vehicle.
+- 5. A/C: Uses outside air to cool the vehicle.
+Air flows from the instrument panel vents only. - 6.
+Temperature selection: Controls the temperature of the airflow in the vehicle.